N.J. Lennes Exam

 The William Lowell Putnam Mathematical Competition is a competitive examination in collegiate mathematics sponsored by the Mathematical Association of America.
 This examination is held the first Saturday of December.
 The competition is open only to regularly enrolled undergraduates in colleges and universities of the United States and Canada who have not yet received a college degree.

-If you have any questions about the Putnam Exam or would like to participate, contact Dick Lane (MA 005, 243-5207).
+If you have any questions about the Putnam Exam or would like to participate, please contact Professor Cory Palmer.
 Also, you are encouraged to participate in the Problems and Contests Seminar (M 394) offered each term.
 Old Putnam Exam problems are considered in this seminar and used to practice for the next exam.

 There are a few other contests, for example, COMAP's Mathematical Contest in Modeling (MCM) and Kryptos (a cryptanalysis competition).
 Others are listed at SIAM's Math Competitions Page.
 For some of these you need to find a team of fellow students to participate.